AntonioFasano/filleR/README.md

 Adding multiline entries with automatic left justification
 ============================================================

 Another interesting thing could be to fill a multilne box.
 The idea is that in the CSV we set an optional `length` field, where we say how many characters the multiline text should be large.
-So a multiline row in the CSV would be like:
+So, in the CSV  the  row for a multiline box would be like:

     x,y,text,length
     3,4,"Very long text to be split every n characters",10

-Note the double quotes to mask commas that often recur in a long text.
+Note the double quotes to mask commas, which  often recur in long texts.

 To left justify a string with a given text width, we define:

-    ###Left multiline justification at width
+    ###Left multiline justification at 'width'
     justify=function(string, width){

       str.len=nchar(string)